Tabaco Church

-The Saint John the Baptist Parish Church (Spanish: Iglesia Parroquial de San Juan Bautista), commonly known as Tabaco Church, is a Roman Catholic Church in the city of Tabaco, Albay, Philippines under the jurisdiction of the Roman Catholic Diocese of Legazpi.
+Saint John the Baptist Parish Church, commonly known as Tabaco Church, is a Roman Catholic church in the city of Tabaco, Albay, Philippines under the jurisdiction of the Diocese of Legazpi.

 The church of Tabaco was founded by the Franciscans under the advocacy of Saint John the Baptist and became an independent parish in 1616.
 It was also declared a National Cultural Treasure of the Philippines.

 History

 Tabaco was established as a visita by the Franciscans under the patronage of Saint John the Baptist in 1587.
 It was separated from Cagsaua in 1616 when Father Pedro de Alcareso was named as parish priest.
 It was administered by the Franciscans until 1660.
 It became an independent parish in 1664.
 Since 1750, the church was supervised by the secular clergy.
 The present church was built by the seculars in 1864 and completed in 1879.

 The church, one of the only two declared sites in Bicol Region, was categorized by the National Museum of the Philippines as a National Cultural Treasure of the country.
 Its marker was unveiled on June 22, 2012.